 Licensed Clinical Psychologist (PSY23297)

 Dr. Dulcey-Wang received her Ph.D. in Clinical Psychology from Alliant International University in San Diego, California.
-She completed her undergraduate work at the University of Nevada, Reno and has specialized training in substance abuse and addiction counseling.
-Prior to joining Counseling Services in 2007 Dr. Dulcey-Wang provided services in mental health settings including crisis call centers, group homes for foster-youth, inpatient psychiatric hospitals and both the public and private school sectors providing psychoeducational assessment and intervention.
+Prior to joining Counseling and Psychological Services in 2007 Dr. Dulcey-Wang provided services in crisis call centers, group homes for foster-youth, inpatient psychiatric hospitals and both the public and private school sectors providing psychoeducational assessment and intervention.

 As a Staff Psychologist at Pacific Dr. Dulcey-Wang provides individual, group, couples counseling and educational presentations to the Pacific community.
-Dr. Dulcey-Wang is invested in the training of future psychologists and serves as a primary supervisor for the doctoral psychology interns and facilitates both the Therapy Modalities & Assessment Seminar.
+Dr. Dulcey-Wang serves as a primary supervisor for the doctoral psychology interns and facilitates the Therapy Modalities & Assessment Seminar.
 Her professional interests include multiculturally sensitive service delivery, developmental issues of young adults, attachment formation, psychological assessment and the promotion of social justice.
-In her role as a psychologist Dr. Dulcey-Wang's goal is to provide an environment where students will feel understood, respected and heard.
 Her theoretical perspective is integrative, drawing from cognitive behavioral, attachment, and systemic frameworks.

 Kimberlee DeRushia, Psy.D.